lhmtriet/DeepCVA/README.md

-This is the README file for the reproduction package of the paper: "DeepCVA: Automated Commit-level Vulnerability Assessment with Deep Multi-task Learning".
+This is the README file for the reproduction package of the paper: "DeepCVA: Automated Commit-level Vulnerability Assessment with Deep Multi-task Learning", accepted for publication at the 36th IEEE/ACM International Conference on Automated Software Engineering (ASE 2021).

 The package contains the following artefacts:
 1. Data: contains the preprocessed datasets as well as commit data we used in our work.
 However, due to the large size, please download the data from https://figshare.com/s/14a9f463c21de54019b6 into the folder `Data/`